sousam02/users_API/README.md

     );

 ## Now you are able to consume the API
+- Navigate to users_API folder and execute `flask run`

 # Code structure
 ## The project is separated in 3 main folders